 1 Is the lifecycle approach to process validation acceptable for APIs under ICH Q7?

-Yes, ICH Q7 does not preclude the lifecycle approach [ICH Q7, 12.10, ICH Q10, ICH Q11].

-After the original validation (based on a pre-defined and justified number of validation batches) the validation status should be continuously monitored according to Continuous Process Verification (CPV) principles The validation process should be proceduralised

-2 Can the range of a process parameter be expanded based only on a process deviation(s)?

-No. However, information from the investigation into a process deviation(s) can be used to support expanding the range of a process parameter.
+ICH Yes, ICH Q7 does not preclude the lifecycle approach [ICH Q7, 12.10, ICH Q10, ICH Q11].
+APIC After the original validation (based on a pre-defined and justified number of validation batches) the validation status should be continuously monitored according to Continuous Process Verification (CPV) principles The validation process should be proceduralised 2 Can the range of a process parameter be expanded based only on a process deviation(s)?
+ICH No. However, information from the investigation into a process deviation(s) can be used to support expanding the range of a process parameter.
 Additional work and studies are normally needed to adequately demonstrate that the expanded range for the process parameter consistently produces API of the necessary quality [ICH Q7, 2.16, 12.11, 13.13].

-Process parameter expansion should be supported by Change Control to assure accurate review by all involved departments

-3 Would additional process validation studies be needed to support a change in the source of an API starting material?

-Any change in the API starting material should be assessed for impact on the API manufacturing process and the resulting API quality [ICH Q7, 7.14].
+APIC Process parameter expansion should be supported by Change Control to assure accurate review by all involved departments 3 Would additional process validation studies be needed to support a change in the source of an API starting material?
+ICH Any change in the API starting material should be assessed for impact on the API manufacturing process and the resulting API quality [ICH Q7, 7.14].
 Additional validation studies of the API process may be warranted if the change in the API starting material is deemed significant.
 In most cases, validation would be expected for a different source of the starting material unless otherwise justified [ICH Q7, 12.1, 13.13].

-A risk assessment should be made to evaluate the depth of validation/verification needed and as specified in the company's supplier qualification procedure.
-APIC guide on supplier qualification: http://apic.cefic.org/pub/Guideline-SupplierQualification_200912_final.pdf

-4 Is a retrospective approach to validation still acceptable?

-Prospective validation is normally expected for processes introduced since the publication of ICH Q7.
-The concept of retrospective validation remains acceptable as an exception for existing, well established products prior to the implementation of ICH Q7 [ICH Q7, 12.44].

-If regulatory discussions redefine a step as critical, which had previously been considered non-critical, a protocol describing retrospective analysis of data together with the commitment for concurrent or prospective validation may be an option.
-Regardless of the type of validation, the quality system should confirm the ongoing robustness of the process (e.g., product quality review).

-APIC advises to perform a prospective approach taken into account previous batches through statistical evaluation

-Retrospective validation requires a protocol that covers in detail the acceptance criteria and batch information that will form the basis for validation.

-Batches that fail to meet specification or are out of trend need to be discussed.

-The number of batches chosen should be statistically based.
-The "general rule" from the above judgement is that between 20-30 batches is required, but a firm can depart from this number provided it can support any such departure with statistical or other evidence that supports validation.
+APIC A risk assessment should be made to evaluate the depth of validation/verification needed and as specified in the company's supplier qualification procedure.
+APIC guide on supplier qualification: http://apic.cefic.org/pub/GuidelineSupplierQualification_200912_final.pdf 4 Is a retrospective approach to validation still acceptable?
+ICH Prospective validation is normally expected for processes introduced since the publication of ICH Q7.
+The concept of retrospective validation remains acceptable as an exception for exi Q7 [ICH Q7, 12.4 products prior to the imp lementation of ICH If regulatory discussions redefine a step as critical, which had previously been considered non-critical, a protocol describing retrospective analysis of data together with the commitment for concurrent or prospective validation may be an option. e type of validation, the process (e.g., product e quality system should c quality review). onfirm the ongoing APIC APIC advises to batches perform a prospecti through ve approach taken into statistical account previous evaluation Retrospective validation requires a protocol that covers in detail the acceptance criteria and batch information that will form the basis for validation.
+Batches that fail to meet specification or are out of trend need to be discussed. from the above firm can depart judgement is that bet from this number pro d be statistically based.
+To ween 20-30 batches is repoided it can support any at supports validation. equired, but a

-12 Change Control
+13 Change Control

-1 Who is responsible for notifying the drug product manufacturer about relevant changes in API manufacturing?

-Each party in the supply chain is responsible for transferring information related to quality or regulatory changes to the next customer in the supply chain.
+3 Who is responsible for notifying the drug product manufacturer about relevant changes in API manufacturing?
+ICH Each party in the supply chain is responsible for transferring information related to quality or regulatory changes to the next customer in the supply chain.
 The intention is that the information is transferred along the supply chain to the drug product manufacturer in a timely manner [ICH Q7, 13.17, 17.60].

-The need to communicate "relevant" changes to the DP manufacturers should be established in the Quality Agreements along the full supply chain.
+APIC The need to communicate "relevant" changes to the DP manufacturers should be established in the Quality Agreements along the full supply chain.
 The definition of "relevant changes" should be explained in the quality agreement

-13 Rejection and Reuse of Materials
+14 Rejection and Reuse of Materials